MortvayaLuna/SkipAd/README.md

 1- U'll need the extension Tampermonkey.
 U can add by following the url https://www.tampermonkey.net/ and follow the steps

-2- Open the folder SkipAd.js (u can open using the Notepad) and copy the code
+2- Go to the file SkipAd.js and copy the code

 3- Open the extension config and click in "Add new script"